SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/cloud_and_saas/salesforce.md

 ### Create an intake

 Go to the [intake page](https://app.sekoia.io/operations/intakes) and create a new intake from the format Salesforce.
+Copy the intake key.

+### Pull events

+To start to pull events, you have to:
+1. Go to the [playbooks page](https://app.sekoia.io/operations/playbooks) and create a new playbook with the [Salesforce](../../../automate/library/salesforce.md) trigger
+2. Set up the module configuration with the Client Id and Client Secret.
+Set up the trigger configuration with the intake key
+3. Start the playbook and enjoy your events